swartchris8/swartchris8.github.io/_posts/2024-05-22-rag-for-a-medical-company.md

 <br>

 Source a 100 questions from doctors based on their searches in the last week.
 This 100 question dataset is the core evaluation set.

-The initial approach also performs very poor on the evaluation data set:
+The initial approach, chainlit for UI with a default langchain RAG, performed poorly on the evaluation data set:

 👌 OK - answer accepted by doctor